 Keep a record of all the calls you make – note the date, who you spoke to and what you discussed.

-Always follow up calls with an email thanking the person you spoke to for taking the time to talk to you, and attach your resume and cover letter if you haven't already.
+Always follow up calls with an email thanking the person you spoke to for taking the time to talk to you, and attach your resume and a tailored cover letter (with any additional information gleaned from the phone call) if you haven't already.

 As painful as it can be to listen to the sound of your own voice, taping yourself can be enlightening – you may not realise just how much you really do say ‘um’ and ‘like’.
 You may also be surprised to observe that you speak in an unfriendly-sounding monotone, and if that's the case you could work on brightening up your tone.
 The energy and warmth you convey in your voice will go a long way towards making a good impression.